xLSTM-Mixer: Multivariate Time Series Forecasting by Mixing via Scalar Memories: Introduction

 Historically, recurrent neural networks~(RNNs) and their powerful successors were natural choices for deep learning-based time series forecasting~\citep{hochreiterLongShortTermMemory1997,choLearningPhraseRepresentations2014}.
 Today, large Transformers~\citep{vaswaniAttentionAllYou2017} are applied extensively to time series tasks, including forecasting.
 Many improvements to the vanilla architecture have since been proposed, including patching~\citep{nieTimeSeriesWorth2023}, decompositions~\citep{zengAreTransformersEffective2023}, and tokenization inversions~\citep{liuITransformerInvertedTransformers2023}.
-However, some of their limitations are yet to be lifted.
-For instance, they typically require large datasets to train successfully, restricting their use to only a subset of conceivable applications.
-Furthermore, they are inefficient when applied to long sequences due to the cost of the attention mechanism being quadratic in the number of variates and time steps, depending on the specific choice of tokenization.
+Newer approaches include pretrained models, which, however, usually cannot capture relationships between multiple variables~\citep{ansariChronosLearningLanguage2024}.
+Yet, some fundamental limitations of Transformers are yet to be lifted.
+For instance, they are inefficient when applied to long sequences due to the cost of the attention mechanism being quadratic in the number of variates and time steps.
+As embedded devices and edge computing platforms are gaining importance, the demand for lightweight forecasting models that balance accuracy with minimal memory and computational overhead grows.
 Therefore, recurrent and state space models~(SSMs) \citep{patroMamba360SurveyState2024} are experiencing a resurgence of interest in overcoming such limitations.
-Specifically, \citet{beckXLSTMExtendedLong2024} revisited recurrent models by borrowing insights gained from Transformers applied to many domains, specifically to natural language processing.
-They propose Extended Long Short-Term Memory~(xLSTM) models as a viable alternative to current sequence models.
+Specifically, \citet{beckXLSTMExtendedLong2024} revisited recurrent models by borrowing insights gained from Transformers in many domains, specifically natural language processing.
+They propose Extended Long Short-Term Memory~(xLSTM) models as alternatives to current sequence models.